DmitrijVC/steam-blocker/README.md

 - Dark theme

 # Usage
-- Run the app as an administrator
+- Run the app as an administrator.
-- Check the log console for errors
+- Check the log console for errors.
 - Click "Toggle" to enable or disable the blocker.

 # Compilation